tomy2105/KnowledgeNotes/cloud/google.md

 Data put into buckets are objects that inherit the storage class of the bucket (unless you specify a storage class for each of the objects).
 Four storage [classes](https://cloud.google.com/storage/docs/storage-classes):
 - **standard** - data that is frequently accessed and stored for brief period of time (most expensive, no miminum storage duration, no retrieval cost)
-- **nearline** - infrequently accessed data accessed less than once per 30 days, like data backup, long tailed multimedia content, and data archiving (slightly lower availability, minimum storage duration, and costs for data access, lowered storage costs)
+- **nearline** - infrequently accessed data accessed less than once per 30 days, like data backup, long tailed multimedia content, and data archiving (slightly lower availability, 30 days minimum storage duration, and costs for data access, lowered storage costs)
 - **coldline** - infrequently accessed data accessed less than once per 90 days (slightly lower availability, a 90 day minimum storage duration and higher costs for data access, lowered storage costs)
 - **archive** - data archiving, online backup and disaster recovery accessed less than once a year (no availability SLA, higher costs for data access, 365 day minimum storage duration)

+**Note:** even if file is deleted before minimum storage duration has passed you are charged for the whole minimum storage duration!

 Three location types:
 - **multi region** - contains two or more geographic places